What Is Implicit Bias Testing and Why Is it Important?For College Campuses

+A bias test is designed to help us understand where our biases may lie.
 Whether we like it or not, implicit biases affect us all.
-Whether it’s stereotypes about race, gender, religion, etc., as humans we hold certain beliefs about people who are different than us – even people who think they hold a neutral view have some sort of bias in their unconscious.
+Whether its stereotypes about race, gender, religion, etc., as humans we hold certain beliefs about people who are different than us.

-Our biases, which can stem from media, upbringing or societal factors, are unavoidable.
+Our biases, can stem from media, upbringing, or societal factors, and are unavoidable.
 And, while these biases are not indicative of a person’s morality, they can still be harmful to those around us.

-Hidden Bias Tests measure unconscious, or automatic, biases.
-These biases are the foundation of stereotypes, prejudice and discrimination.
+An Unconscious Bias Test measures unconscious, or automatic, biases.
+These biases are the foundation of stereotypes, prejudice, and discrimination.
 One of the more recent tests was distributed by Project Implicit, a collaboration of researchers from top universities.
 The test, dubbed the Implicit Association Test (IAT), aims to help people uncover their biases.

 These tests are important simply because people need a way to help recognize the biases they don’t know they have.
-People may never realize they hold biases until they are pointed out — which is what these tests do.
+People may never realize they hold biases until they are pointed out.
 And when you make people aware, they can take steps to help alleviate their biases.

-Additionally, bias tests can help foster diversity and inclusion on your campus.
+Additionally, a bias test can help foster diversity and inclusion on your campus.
 For example, students may decide to reach out to different organizations they might have otherwise overlooked.
-And, like examples we listed in our other post, students may choose to work with a more diverse group in school projects.
+And students may choose to work with a more diverse group in school projects.

 One of the main benefits of bias testing is that it challenges people to see things from a different perspective.
 You see, these tests challenge people to think about why they think a certain way and what they can do to change it.
 And the individual can then “put themselves in someone else’s shoes” and see how they are affected by these biases.

-Implicit bias testing is an excellent first step.
+An implicit or unconscious bias test is an excellent first step.
 But then, what do you do next?
 You know that people have biases and now they are aware of them, but how can you help them change their perceptions and behaviors?
-With diversity and inclusion training.

-As part of their diversity and inclusion programs, many colleges and universities use diversity training.
-A good training program will help students overcome their unconscious biases.
+As part of their diversity and inclusion programs, many colleges and universities use unconscious bias training.
+Students will gain perspective after taking implicit bias training which will help overcome their unconscious biases.

-Training and learning about diversity and inclusion issues are never a one and done thing, which is why it’s important to reach students in a number of different ways.
-For example, you can use an online diversity training course to give students an introduction to diversity topics and set the tone for the kinds of behviors your university expects.
+Training and learning about implicit bias is never a one and done thing, which is why it’s important to reach students in a number of different ways.
+For example, you can use an online diversity training course to give students an introduction to bias testing, diversity topics and set the tone for the kinds of behaviors your university expects.